 This is what an unconstitutional #PriorRestraint at a public university looks like.

 In June 2019 the Eleventh Circuit’s panel of judges granted the case oral argument.
 Such a hearing is less-than-common at the federal appellate level.
-TracyvFAU is scheduled to be heard the week of September 16, 2019 in Miami, Florida.
+TracyvFAU is scheduled to be heard the morning of September 19, 2019 at the Elbert P. Tuttle US Court of Appeals Building in Atlanta Georgia.
 We are uncertain of the judicial outcome, but are grateful that the case is under review at this momentous level.

 The James Tracy Legal Defense Fund wants to thank all of you for your moral and/or monetary support along the way.
 Because we have taken on a state agency with unlimited resources, there is no way we could have endured this fight for over three long years without you.

 Preview of New Documentary on TracyvFAU Federal Civil Rights Case Now on Appeal

 Independent Media Solidarity proudly presents the first preview of our new feature-length film, The Conspiracy Theorist: What Happened to James Tracy Could Happen to You.
 From the makers of We Need to Talk About Sandy Hook, this forthcoming documentary goes behind the scenes of the most important First Amendment legal battle of our time: Professor James Tracy’s firing for his controversial online speech.

 In 2015 Florida Atlantic University abruptly terminated Professor Tracy under a false pretext.
 When Tracy filed a federal civil rights lawsuit his attorneys discovered how university officials repeatedly schemed to defeat Tracy’s First Amendment rights without violating the US Constitution.